-MEDICAL INSURANCE: The Agency provides a comprehensive medical, vision, dental, and life insurance plan for full and eligible part time employees.
-Medical insurance for employee dependents is provided on a cost sharing basis.
-An employee becomes eligible within one (1) month following the successful completion of their training period and at that time the employee and their dependents may begin to take advantage of the insurance benefits.
-In the event of an increase in medical insurance premium rates, all employees may be required to contribute to the cost of increased premiums to retain coverage.
+MEDICAL HEALTH INSURANCE: The Agency provides a comprehensive medical, vision, dental, and life insurance plan for full and eligible part time employees.
+Medical Health insurance for employee dependents is provided on a cost sharing basis.
+An employee becomes eligible as required by lawwithin one (1) month following the successful completion of their training period and at that time the employee and their dependents may begin to take advantage of the insurance benefits.
+In the event of an increase in medical health insurance premium rates, all employees may be required to contribute to the cost of increased premiums to retain coverage.
+Employees who provide evidence of Duplicate Medical coverage are eligible for a cash payment of \$ per month in lieu of medical coverage.

 DISABILITY INSURANCE: Each employee contributes to the state of California to provide disability insurance pursuant to the California Unemployment Insurance Code.
 Contributions are made through a payroll deduction.
 Disability insurance is payable when the employee cannot work because of illness or injury not caused by employment.
 Specific rules and regulations governing disability are available from the Employment Development Department.